 Educational programs and activities that receive ED funds must operate in a nondiscriminatory manner.

 Title IX is intended to protect students, employees, and third parties to ensure no one is denied access to or limited in their educational programs and activities because of sexual discrimination.

 Some key issue areas in which recipients have Title IX obligations are: recruitment, admissions, and counseling; financial assistance; athletics; sex-based harassment; treatment of pregnant and parenting students; discipline; single-sex education; student housing; and employment.
 Also, a recipient may not retaliate against any person for opposing an unlawful educational practice or policy, or made charges, testified or participated in any complaint action under Title IX.
 For a recipient to retaliate in any way is considered a violation of Title IX.

 Under Title IX of the Education Amendments of 1972 and its implementing regulations, an institution that receives federal funds must ensure that no student suffers a deprivation of her or his access to educational opportunities based on sex.

-The university notice of non-discrimination, grievance procedures, and identification of Title IX Coordinator and Deputy Coordinators is found in Appendix 5 of the Student Handbook.
+The university notice of non-discrimination, grievance procedures, and identification of Title IX Coordinator and Deputy Coordinators is found here in Appendix 5 (.pdf) of the Student Handbook.

-A brochure with information about Title IX and who to contact for a report is available from the Department of Campus Safety on North campus or the Department of Student Care in King Hall.
+A brochure with information about Title IX and who to contact for a report is available from the Office of Human Resources or Student Life.